BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

                  operation.
 - PK (REQUIRED), an octet string of the form outputted by SkToPk provided the above SK as input.
+- B (REQUIRED), a point of G1, different than Identity_G1.
 - generators (REQUIRED), vector of pseudo-random points in G1.
 - blind_generators (OPTIONAL), vector of pseudo-random points in G1.
 If not supplied it defaults to the empty array.
-- commitment_with_proof (OPTIONAL), an octet string, representing a serialized commitment and commitment_proof, as the first element outputted by the Commit operation.
-If not supplied, it defaults to the empty string ("").
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
-- messages (OPTIONAL), a vector of octet strings.
-If not supplied, it defaults to the empty array "()".
+- api_id (OPTIONAL), an octet string.
+If not supplied it defaults to the empty octet string ("").
-- signer_blind (OPTIONAL), a random scalar value.
-If not supplied it defaults to zero "0".

-Parameters:

-- api_id, the octet string ciphersuite_id || "BLIND_H2G_HM2S_", where
-          ciphersuite_id is defined by the ciphersuite and "BLIND_H2G_HM2S_"is an ASCII string composed of 15 bytes.

 Outputs: